The final budget of your project depends on many variables.

 What else should we do in Belfast?

-Head to Strange Victory to buy some vinyl.
+Head to Starr Records to buy some vinyl.
 Walk to Botanic Gardens and The Tropical Ravine and visit The Ulster Museum beside Queens University.
 Check out a noisy gig in Voodoo.
 Search The Limelight for touring acts in town.
 Take a walk across the river Lagan towards Titanic Quarter.
 Head to Belfast Castle and on up to Cave Hill for stunning views of the City.
 Go see a local football match.
 Travel along the County Down coast to Dundrum and Newcastle or north to Ballycastle, Portstewart or Bushmills.
 There are Game Of Thrones tours to many local locations where it was filmed.
 Northern Ireland is stunning.
 We're mostly friendly, helpful and extremely chatty.

 Do You Accept Work Experience Students?